Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 As a construction contractor, you are generally regarded as a retailer of fixtures that are furnished and installed in the performance of a construction contract.
 You may issue a resale certificate when purchasing fixtures from a vendor.
 You may purchase fixtures for resale and sell them subject to the partial exemption to the qualified person.

 A construction contractor might install machinery and equipment in connection with a construction contract.
 Such a sale of machinery and equipment is considered a sale and installation of tangible personal property, rather than an improvement to realty.
-As with a fixture, the construction contractor may generally purchase the property for resale and the subsequent sale to the qualified person will be subject to the partial exemption (except where the retailer is the subcontractor, as discussed below.)
+Therefore, the construction contractor is generally regarded as a retailer of machinery and equipment that is furnished and installed in the connection of a construction contract.

 Subcontractors